 The Order permits access for the following persons to Lord Howe Island:

-Residents of Lord Howe Island (formal application and 14 days Quarantine required)
+- Residents of Lord Howe Island

 The Order also allows for the Minister to grant an exemption to a person from compliance with the conditions of the Order.
-This includes requests to access Lord Howe Island on compassionate grounds.

-In order to access Lord Howe Island an application form must be submitted to the Board and approval granted by the Board or by the Minister.
+When seeking to access Lord Howe Island an application form must be submitted to the Board and approval granted by the Board or by the Minister.